Why Suburban Moms Are Delivering Your Groceries

 'Hopefully tomorrow is better'

-Like a lot of gig workers, this is not a career Gordon pictured for herself.
+Like a lot of gig workers, this is not a career that Gordon pictured for herself.
 She has two master's degrees — in counseling and family therapy.

 She worked as a therapist in other states, but a move to California required more classes and exams, right as her oldest was born.
 Gordon became a social worker, until she made the calculation familiar to many working women: Her job took up mornings and evenings, with a not-so-great salary.